Jammy2211/BSc_Galaxies_Project/README.rst

 Project Structure
 -----------------

-The project consists of four Jupiter notebooks which each describe a different aspect of galaxy morphology analysis.
+The project consists of four Jupiter notebooks describing different aspects of galaxy morphology analysis.

 The notebooks are as follows: